CoverGo/PairProgrammingFrontend/readme.md

 development environment to have a pleasant & productive exercise.

 We expect you to have the following ready before joining the session:
-+ properly configured your IDE of choice;
++ Properly configured your IDE of choice;
-+ created an empty vue project;
++ Created an empty vue project;
-+ installed tailwind css into the project (optional)
++ Installed tailwind css into the project (optional)

 We will be coding in Vue.js version 2 or 3.
 For the CSS, you preferably use Tailwind css or you can also use vanilla css.